-Companies in almost every industry have struggled over the last year as a result of the COVID-19 pandemic.
+Companies in almost every industry have struggled over the last 18 months due to the COVID-19 pandemic.

 While many stocks bounced back quickly, others are taking a little bit longer to return to their pre-pandemic glory.

-However, many stocks that are struggling right now actually have huge potential for strong returns later in 2021 or 2022.
+Many that are struggling right now have enormous potential for solid returns as we move towards 2022.